PROJECTS

 Duration: 01/10/2010-01/10/2012

-In the last two decades, technological progresses have fuelled research on closed-loop glucose control systems, the so-called artificial pancreas, for effective treatment of type 1 diabetic subjects.
-Preliminary studies using off-the-shelf insulin pumps and continuous glucose monitoring (CGM) sensors have suggested that in research settings, closed-loop systems that automatically dispense insulin can achieve better control of glucose levels than open-loop systems in which a person makes dosing decisions.
-Such promising results prompted the Juvenile Diabetes Research Foundation (JDRF) to push the research forward by launching its Artificial Pancreas Project 3 years ago, and the US Food and Drug Administration (FDA) to designate the artificial pancreas as a priority within its Critical Path Initiative.
-However, so far only a few prototypes have been developed and tested in controlled clinical settings.
-In fact, several challenges do still exist:
+Over the past two decades, technological progress has driven research into closed-loop glucose control systems, known as artificial pancreases, for the efficient treatment of type 1 diabetes.
+Preliminary studies using commercial insulin pumps and continuous glucose monitors (CGMs) suggest that, in controlled environments, automated insulin delivery systems can achieve better glycemic control than self-directed open-loop systems.
+These promising results led the Juvenile Diabetes Research Foundation (JDRF) to advance this research by launching its Artificial Pancreas project three years ago, and the U.S. Food and Drug Administration (FDA) to designate the artificial pancreas as a priority in its Critical Path Initiative.
+However, to date, only a few prototypes have been developed and validated in controlled hospital settings.
+Challenges remain, such as:

-1. Coping with big disturbances affecting the system, such as meals, stress and exercise;
+1. Coping with major perturbations affecting the system, such as meals and exercise;

-2. Robustness face to the great variability of patient’s physiological behaviour;
+2. Robustness to the high variability of patient physiological behavior;

-3. Accuracy and reliability of continuous glucose monitors, that must be improved to a higher degree;
+3. Accuracy and reliability of continuous glucose monitors, which need to be improved;

-4. Safety of insulin pumps and detection of faults;
+4. Safety of insulin pumps and fault detection;

-5. Adequate correction for the slow responsiveness of controllers due to delays in the control loop.
+5. Adequate correction of slow controller action due to delays in the control loop.

-The general objective of this project is to get an efficient and safe closed-loop system to control glucose concentration after a meal perturbation.
+The overall objective of this project is to develop a safe and efficient closed-loop blood glucose monitoring system after a meal.
 This will be achieved through:

-1. The development of new feedback strategies for post-prandial glycaemic control.
-Assessment and clinical validation of a new algorithm for optimization of post-prandial (post-meal) glucose control will be carried out.
-Clinical results will drive the development of new closed-loop strategies to counteract efficiently meal perturbations without hypoglycaemia risk.
+1. The development of new closed-loop strategies for postprandial monitoring.
+A new algorithm for optimizing postprandial monitoring will be clinically validated.
+Clinical results will drive the development of new closed-loop strategies to adequately compensate for meals without the risk of hypoglycemia.

-It is expected that the improvement in control algorithms and measurement accuracy will allow getting the performance and safety required for automated post-meal control.
+It is expected that improvements in control algorithms and measurement accuracy will allow for the performance and safety required for automatic post-ingestion monitoring.

 Hospital Clínico de Valencia